tuneinsight/lattigo/drlwe/README.md

 - Each party samples a common random polynomial matrix (`drlwe.RTGCRP`) from the CRS by using the `RTGProtocol.SampleCRP` method.
 - _[if t < N]_ Each party uses the `drlwe.Combiner.GenAdditiveShare` to obtain a t-out-of-t sharing and use the result as their secret-key in the next step.
 - Each party generates a share (`drlwe.RTGShare`) by using `RTGProtocol.GenShare`.
 - Each party discloses its `drlwe.RTGShare` over the public channel.
-The shares are aggregated with the `RTGProtocol.AggregateShare` method.
+The shares are aggregated with the `RTGProtocol.AggregateShares` method.
-- Each party can derive the public rotation-key (`rlwe.SwitchingKey`) from the final `RTGShare` by using the `RTGProtocol.AggregateShare` method.
+- Each party can derive the public rotation-key (`rlwe.SwitchingKey`) from the final `RTGShare` by using the `RTGProtocol.AggregateShares` method.

 ### 2 Evaluation Phase